 With more than 25 years of experience in sales and market development, Mary McHale is a passionate business leader.
 At Equinix she is responsible for building new relationships and creating interconnection opportunities across multiple industry verticals to develop the Equinix Digital Commerce Ecosystem.
 In this role, Mary will coordinate and build on Equinix’s existing community of banks, payment providers, payment gateways, card associations, and mobile wallet providers across the region.
 Mary will also work to create new relationships with other key players in the ecosystem including FinTech start-ups, regulators and professional organizations focused on advancing the opportunities for companies to accelerate their business potential.
 Prior to joining Equinix, Ms. McHale was Vice President, Senior Engagement Manager Financial Services at Nielsen where she co-lead the development of a new vertical for the company that supported the sale of consumer research and insights to financial services companies.
 She also spent more than a decade with Citigroup where she held a variety of roles overseeing regional strategy, cross-border payments and wealth management growth for 17 markets.
 Ms. McHale holds an MBA in Marketing and Finance from DePaul University – Charles H. Kellstadt Graduate School of Business and a Bachelor of Science degree in Marketing from Marquette University.

-Head of Blockchain, Commonwealth Bank of Australia
+Head of Experimentation, Blockchain & Embodied AI Innovation Labs, Commonwealth Bank of Australia

 Chairman of AusPayNet

 Mr Rob Craig BSc (Hons), BCA, MAICD